 Find out how we support designer-makers with these ‘snap shot’ case studies about a selection of businesses based at Cockpit.

 Want to see more?
-Watch our Design Short Films.
+Watch our Case Study Films.

 Having joined Cockpit Arts in 2011 as a recipient of the Cockpit Arts/Worshipful Company of Turners Award, Eleanor went on to invest in her business with a cash prize from our Jill Humphrey Springboard Prize.
 She has been working with our coaches to help develop her profile and 2013 has already been a busy year with showcases at Contemporary Applied Arts and HEAL’s.
 This June Eleanor will also be exhibiting work at our Open Studios, The New Craftsmen and the Balman Gallery.